How Does An Attorney Prepare For A DUI Case?

 The client should ask the lawyer if he will appear personally with him at court or if the court will be handled by an associate.
 Some very popular lawyers are hired by name recognition.
 When the court date comes, a very young or inexperienced associate aids the client, who ultimately paid an upscale sum for the name recognition lawyer.

 The client should certainly ask the lawyer what percent of his cases go to trial and if he regularly tries cases or if he usually takes a plea bargain.
 The client should also ask a lawyer the date of his most recent DUI case.
-It’s best if the lawyer handles DUI regularly and has 6 open DUI files at this time, three of which are felonies in the district court.
+It’s best if the lawyer handles DUI regularly and has 6 or more open DUI files at this time, half of which are felonies in the district court.
 This is much better than the lawyer stating he’s handled a DUI last year, sometime.

 The lawyer must make time to sit down, listen to what the prospective client has to say, review the paperwork issued by the arresting officer, and answer the client’s questions.
 A lawyer who seems too busy and too distracted to talk to the client gives some idea as to how much time and how much patience he would demonstrate once the client hires him.